reactive/data-client/docs/graphql/api/Entity.md

 By **default** uses the first argument to lookup in [pk()](#pk) and [indexes](#indexes)

-### static expiresAt(meta: \{ expiresAt: number; date: number }, input: any): expiresAt {#expiresat}

-This determines expiry time when entity is part of a result that is inferred.

-Overriding can be used to change TTL policy specifically for inferred responses.

 ### static indexes?: (keyof this)[] {#indexes}

 Indexes enable increased performance when doing lookups based on those parameters.
 Add